adminempire/4deck/README.md

 4deck port for ArchAssault

-This was originally ported to Arch Linux ARM Wilson repo.
-The Wilson repo is merging with ArchAssault due to there being overlap and similar goals.
+This was originally ported to the Arch Linux ARM Wilson repo.
+The Wilson repo has merged with ArchAssault due to there being overlap and similar goals.
 Moving my changes to github.

 All original/upstream work done by Dr. Philip Polstra.